 Peter Watts

-Science fiction award-winner, flesh-eating bacteria survivor, and somewhat questionably convicted felon Peter Watts returns with this long-awaited short fiction collection.
+Science fiction award-winner, flesh-eating bacteria-survivor, and somewhat questionably convicted felon Peter Watts returns with this long-awaited short fiction collection.
 Including an unpublished work, Watts posits unlimited brain-computer interfaces, the possibility of life existing inside stars, the hacking of human behavior, and ecological collapse.
 (Also, the healing power of revenge.)

 Fold Catastrophes